gitlabhq/gitlabhq/doc/project_services/slack.md

 * Build
 * Wiki page

-Bellow each of these event checkboxes you will have a input to insert which Slack channel do you want to send that event message,
-#general channel is default.
+Below each of these event checkboxes you will have an input to insert which Slack channel do you want to send that event message, `#general` channel is default.

 ![Slack configuration](img/slack_configuration.png)